jesusdarias/iSeeE3-Help/README.md

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/71895708/207826544-323b8977-f1ca-4613-8180-e4a81e30c6ba.png">
 </p>

-- **Condition:** This node can be used to check for external variables to meet a particular condition (equals, not equals, less than, grater than)
+- **Condition:** This node can be used to check for external variables to meet a particular condition (equals, not equals, less than, greater than)
 <p align="center">
 <img width="268" alt="image" src="https://user-images.githubusercontent.com/71895708/207827039-0bf5c5fb-cd6b-448c-85d9-3b2287cc2184.png">
 </p>

 - **Sequence and Priority:** These are considered composite nodes.
-They act as connectors an indicate the execution flow of many nodes.
+They act as connectors and indicate the execution flow of many nodes.
 A sequence node will return immediately upon one of its children failing.
-A priority node will return inmediately upon on of its children succeeding.
+A priority node will return immediately upon one of its children succeeding.
 <p align="center">
 <img width="217" alt="image" src="https://user-images.githubusercontent.com/71895708/207827132-b3950731-ce3f-493e-8c1f-53ece28ea42f.png">
 </p>

-- **Decorator Nodes:** these are additional nodes aim to define the execution flow in ahigher level.
-It is possible to use the "Repeat" nodes to represente loops in our behavior trees.
+- **Decorator Nodes:** these are additional nodes that aim to define the execution flow at a higher level.
+It is possible to use the "Repeat" nodes to represent loops in our behavior trees.
 The "Inverter" node simply inverts the returned value of another node (failure/success)

 <p align="center">
 <img width="953" alt="image" src="https://user-images.githubusercontent.com/71895708/207829559-b802d64f-400d-4df6-8610-af19f95af080.png">